How To Play | Seven Card Stud Rules

-- Following the final round of betting, the “Showdown” will commence.
-The player with the high hand showing will reveal first, if there had been betting in the previous round.
-Otherwise, the last player to have placed a bet will reveal their cards first.
-In rotation from that player’s left, remaining players can choose to either reveal their cards or “muck” their hand, pushing them in and folding without revealing.
+- Following the final round of betting, the "Showdown" will commence.
+The player with the high hand showing will reveal first, if there had been no betting in the final betting round.
+Otherwise, the last player to have placed a bet or raise will reveal his cards first.
+The rest of the players will reveal their cards in a clock wise fashion from the first player to show his cards.
+Any of the remaining players in the "Showdown" can choose to either reveal their cards or "muck" their hand, pushing the cards in and folding their hand without revealing their cards.
 The best five card poker hand of those revealed wins the pot.

 Seven-Card Stud Situational Rules and Tips

 - In most casino games, seven-card stud is played with an ante.
 Any player at the table who wishes to participate in a hand must pay the ante before the deal begins.
 The ante will vary in accordance with the stakes at the table.
 The ante is occasionally passed over in home games.

 - Seven-card stud is generally a high hand wins game, however there are variations where the low hand is the winner (Razz) or where the pot is split between the high and low hands (High-Low.)
 Standard rules of play are pretty much the same in these games; however, strategy in betting will change significantly, so play wisely.

 - When there are eight players in a seven-card stud game, and everyone remains in the hand until the River, there will not be enough cards to deal to the table with a single deck.
 In this case, the dealer will turn a single community card up as the River, and players will share this last card to finalize their hands.